 4. Commercial heavy duty immersion blenders

 With a longer shaft and higher motor speed, commercial blenders are used to puree large quantities of food quickly at restaurants.
 Or you could buy one if you love hosting parties frequently or need it for annual events.
 From mashing 10 pounds of pinto beans in 5 minutes to mixing for making soap on a large scale, most commercial blenders have very powerful motors.
-Check out the Waring WSB50 blender with a 10 gallon capacity which is available right up to 50 Gallons.
+Check out the Waring WSB50 blender with a 10-gallon capacity which is available right up to 50 Gallons.
 It’s a powerhouse of strength that can get through the biggest and toughest blends of soups and salsa in minutes.

 If you have picked up a blender, it is time to start testing it out.
 Propagating a blender as a fitness aid is probably an underhand technique.
-The blender that purees soups is also the one that mixes the cake batter.
+The blender that purees soups are also the one that mixes the cake batter.
 So how you use it depends entirely on your tastes.
-The one thing we can tell you for sure is that you’ll have a reason to use your blender right from breakfast to dinner and even dessert afterwords.
+The one thing we can tell you for sure is that you’ll have a reason to use your blender right from breakfast to dinner and even dessert afterward.
 This is one equipment that’ll come really handy for both sweet and savory dishes.

 Here’s a list of dishes you can get started with-

 Get the healthiest ingredients out of your fridge or straight from the market and blend away.
 Raw, fresh fruits and veggies make the best breakfast smoothies.
 Here are some quick ideas-